 Advantages of a Joint Bank Account

-There are several advantages that would make two or more people open a joint EEA bank account or the UK.
+There are several advantages that would make two or more people open a UK joint bank account.
 Some of them are:

 - A joint bank account is ideal for saving or budgeting by withdrawing funds from your personal account into the joint account.